daniel280187/Centos7_WP/readme.md

 You can customise your server by simply editing the [Defaults var](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/group_vars/localhost/defaults.yaml)

 - To add users to the server:

-Add its public key here user's public keys in the [base/files](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/roles/base/files/).
+   - Add the users' public keys in the [base/files](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/roles/base/files/) dir.
 In this example we will add /base/files/**example.pub**

-   Edit the [Defaults var](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/group_vars/localhost/defaults.yaml) file to tell the base role where to look for the users's public key.
-Notice that the username and the name of the public key must match because Ansible will then move that key to **auth_key_dir: "/etc/ssh/authorized_keys"**
+   - Edit the [Defaults var](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/group_vars/localhost/defaults.yaml) to add the user.username and to tell the base role where to look for the users's public key.
+Notice that the username **'example'** and the name of the public key **'example.pub'** must match because Ansible will then move that key to **auth_key_dir: "/etc/ssh/authorized_keys"** based on that match.

 ```yaml
 # BASE ROLE